 The indicated similarity between the early equinox computation for crucifixion/doomsday and the previously cited calendar of Genesis strongly implies that some among the early Christians held knowledge of a calendar count predicated upon 40 days.

 Primal Christians thus appear to have been capable of predicting the turn of the vernal equinox (and the epoch of crucifixion/doomsday) based largely upon a cyclical count of 40 days.

 The limits of each passing tropical year can easily and effectively be measured and metered out (on the average) by keeping track of the renewal of 40 days in a loop cycle.
 For pertinent information, refer to the following online publication: 'The Significance of 40 Days'.

-The following table is presented to substantiate a hypothesis that a cycle of 40 days was once integral for computing and celebrating the season of crucifixion/doomsday.
-The respective list represents a compendium (or a summary) of the several crucifixion/doomsday dates that were published by medieval astronomers (from 802 to 1504 CE):
+The following tables are presented to substantiate an hypothesis that a cycle of 40 days might have once been integral for computing and celebrating the season of crucifixion/doomsday.
+The respective lists represents a compendium (or a summary) of the several crucifixion/doomsday dates that were published by medieval astronomers.